bichikim/keg/README.md

            justSay: 'anyOptions' // now Keg can send options for plugins }
       }),
-      // now Keg can hook of an Action before the Action is run or after the Action is run [^1.2.1] ...keg({
+      // now Keg can hook before and after the Action is executed [^1.2.1] ...keg({
         hookTest: (context, payload) => {
           console.log(payload) // 'brforeHook/[payload]'